MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 ```
 ![rda1_loading_hist](07_img_readme/rda1_loading_hist.jpeg)

-We may also visualize the rda loadings along the genome:
+We may also visualize the RDA loadings along the genome:
 ```R
 # load package
 library(ggplot2)